Hirsau: Hirsau Abbey

 The town grew round the Benedictine monastery that is its main historical significance and was once among the most famous in Europe.
 It was founded in about 830 by Count Erlafried of Calw and re-founded, after a period of collapse, in 1059.
 William of Hirsau, abbot from 1069 to 1091, brought it to international prominence as the origin of the Hirsau Reforms.
 It was secularised in 1558, and the buildings destroyed by the French in 1692.

+The archaeological site of Hirsau features a blend of architectural styles, with the remnants of a columned basilica, once the largest Romanesque church in southwest Germany, and the walls of a Gothic cloister.
+Additionally, the site includes a representative hunting lodge from the Renaissance period.
+Notably, the grounds once housed the renowned "elm tree" immortalized in Ludwig Uhland's eponymous poem.